About an hour’s drive from Fethiye, just west of Dalaman Airport and east of Marmaris, sits one of our favourite little towns, Dalyan.

 Things to Do In Dalyan – Afternotes

-And that’s just about it for our guide to Dalyan.
+And that’s just about it for our Dalyan travel guide.

-Obviously there are lots of other things you can get up to in and around the town.
+Obviously there are lots of other things you can get up to in and around this small town.

-There are bars (M&M Rock Bar is a favourite for us), restaurants and cheaper eateries galore to keep you fed and watered.
+There are bars, restaurants and cheaper eateries galore to keep you fed and watered.

 There’s also a good smattering of shops for those of you who like souvenir hunting.